gemc/clas12Tags/README.md

 The `clas12Tags` repository serves as the simulation resource for the CLAS12 experiments at Jefferson Lab, providing:

-- The CLAS12 geometry databases, in the form of ASCII and SQLITE files.
+- The CLAS12 geometry databases, in the form of ASCII and SQLite files.
 - The CLAS12 geometry source code.
 It creates the geometry databases.
 - Detectors steering cards (GCARDS) for debugging and testing.
 - The GEMC c++ source code and perl API.